jina-ai/jina/docs/fundamentals/executor/monitoring-executor.md

 When the monitoring is enabled each Executor will expose its own metrics.
 It means that in practice each of the Executors will expose a Prometheus endpoint using the [prometheus-client](https://github.com/prometheus/client_python).

-By default, every method which is decorated by the `@request` decorator will be monitored
+By default, every method which is decorated by the `@request` decorator will be monitored, it will create a [Prometheus Summary](https://prometheus.io/docs/concepts/metric_types/#summary) which will keep track of the time of the execution of the method.

 ````{admonition} Only use this feature to do custom monitoring
 :class: caution